Private Trip Outfitting Service - Global Grand Canyons (SierraRios)

 70% for a group of 4

-Some destinations have additional costs.
+Most destinations have additional surcharges.
 Trips on the Usumacinta require an additional $1000 security fee while the Jataté and Lacanjá reqruire an additional $50/pp for donations to local Zapatista or Lacandon villages.
 Any trip in Ethiopia, Zambia, Argentina, and China requires a 20% additional fee to cover special high permit expenses, interpreters, and/or local park guides.
-Trips in Peru and Canada are assessed a 10% additional fee due to the high cost of operating there (for taxes and other expenses).
-If you have a small group and think the costs may be too high, it might be possible to join a normally-scheduled SierraRios trip with other participants for a lower rate (see the TRIP COST page).
-Send an inquiry.
+Trips in Mexico, Peru and Canada are assessed a 10% additional fee (for taxes and other expenses).

 The pricing scheme reflects the sum of equipment rental, shuttle, equipment transport, food, guide(s), donations to villages, security, permits, maps, and coordination.
 The cost does not reflect any tip to the guide(s) at the end (please be generous and consider a tip of 10% of your total depending on # of guides with you).
 In general, certain items/services can be deducted or added to the overall cost depending on your specific group's needs.
 Also, there may be some discounts available.
 For example: